DomenicoSolimini/HDA-project/README.md

-# HDA-project
-## Indoor human tracking with frequency modulated continuous-wave radar
+# Indoor human tracking with frequency modulated continuous-wave radar

 ### Brief To-Do list
 1. Identify a suitable subset of data to be analized (single user + single room?)